Frederik Van Zyl Slabbert was born on 2 March 1940 at Pretoria. He

 "Slabbert dropped a bombshell on SA politics when, in 1986, he resigned from parliament because it had, in his view, become irrelevant.
 He began a career in commerce by lecturing at the Wits Business School and engaged in political consultancy.
 In 1987, he made the historic journey to Dakar, Senegal, with a group of mainly Afrikaners when 10 days of talks were held with the then banned ANC.
 This followed the forming, with Alex Boraine, of IDASA ( Institute for a Democratic Alternative for SA)."
 (Sunday Times)He was a director of IDASA and also a regional facilitator through the George Soros-backed funding organisation, Open Society Foundation of Southern Africa, which identifies and backs worthy projects in nine African countries.

-He now works as a political analyst and businessman.
-He is currently writing his mémoirs.
+He worked as a political analyst and businessman.

 Frederik was married to Jane from Swaziland and had two grown up children, Tania and Riko, from his first marriage.